vaaralav/gramophone/README.md

 ar, bg, cs, da, de, en, es, fi, fr, gr, it, jp, lv, nl, no, pl, pt, ru, sk, sv, tr
 ```

+You can also use the language keyword `all` when you do not know the language in
+advance.
+This uses all of the stopwords for all of the languages and so might
+have unexpected effects in some circumstances.

 #### Option: startWords

 Any words in this list are whitelisted even if they are a stop word.